-Professor Ghosh serves as Director of the Technology Commercialization Law Program and as Crandall Melvin Professor of Law after nearly twenty years of law school teaching.
+Professor Ghosh serves as Director of the Technology Commercialization Law Center and as Crandall Melvin Professor of Law after nearly twenty years of law school teaching.
 He earned his JD from Stanford, with distinction; his PhD from Michigan; and his BA from Amherst College.

 In his capacity of the Director of the Technology Commercialization Law Center, he works closely in developing a program geared to training law students and students across the University in the subjects of intellectual property, licensing, IP management, and commercialization of technology and on creating national and international webinars and programs providing education about intellectual property, technology commercialization, and business formation for entrepreneurs, inventors, and university researchers.